vasylivanchyk008/aws-kms-import-key/README.md

 You cannot immediately delete a KMS Key.

 Options are:
-- Disable
+- Disable the key.
-- Delete the key material (imported keys only)
+- Delete the key material (imported keys only).
-- Schedule for deletion
+- Schedule for deletion with the standard range of 7-30 days.

 When the key material is deleted, it is only possible to upload the same previous key material (view next section).